mcaceresb/stata-gtools/docs/usage/gstats_winsor.md

 ### Winsorizing vs trimming

-!!! info "Note"
+!!! note "Note"
-    This section is nearly verbatim from the equivalent help section from winsor2.
+    This discussion is nearly verbatim from the equivalent help section from winsor2.

 Winsorizing is not equivalent to simply excluding data, which is a simpler procedure, called trimming or truncation.
 In a trimmed